Warticon UK: Podophyllotoxin for Genital Warts — How It Works, Application & Results

 Get Warticon Prescribed Online

-Warticon is specifically licensed for external genital warts — on the foreskin of the penis in men and on the external vaginal area in women.
+Warticon contains podophyllotoxin — a natural antiviral extract derived from the Podophyllum plant.
+It is specifically licensed for external genital warts: on the foreskin of the penis in men, and on the external vaginal area in women.
 It is not suitable for warts inside the vagina, urethra, or rectum.

-HPV facts: The NHS estimates that around 1 in 10 people will develop genital warts at some point.
-Most HPV infections clear on their own, but some strains cause warts that require treatment.
-The HPV vaccine (offered on the NHS to young people aged 11–13) protects against the strains most commonly responsible for genital warts.
+HPV facts: Around 1 in 10 people develop genital warts at some point in their lives.
+Most HPV infections clear without treatment, but some strains cause visible warts that require management.
+The NHS HPV vaccine (offered to young people aged 11–13) protects against the strains most commonly responsible.

 4